OCA/server-tools/base_custom_info/readme/DESCRIPTION.rst

 When you set that template to any partner, you will then be able to fill these *properties* with *values*.

 Categories
 ----------

 *Properties* can also belong to a *category*, which allows you to sort them in a logical way, and makes further development easier.
-These are not required.
+Categories are not required.

 For example, the ``website_sale_custom_info`` old addon uses these to display a technical datasheet per product in your online shop, sorted and separated by